-Disciplinary Conferences will be conducted by the Chief Judicial Officer, or assigned to a designee.
-A Disciplinary Conference normally consists of an informal, nonadversarial meeting between a student and the Chief Judicial Officer or designee.
+Disciplinary Conferences will be conducted by the Assistant

+Director of Campus Life.
+A Disciplinary Conference normally consists of an informal, non-adversarial meeting between a student and the Assistant Director of Campus Life.
 Those bringing charges of violation are not required to participate unless their personal testimony is essential to the resolution of a factual issue in the case.

-- 1. Documentary evidence and written statements are relied upon and the student is allowed to respond to them at the conference. - The Disciplinary Conference is normally not used in cases which might result in any form of separation from the College unless the Conference is elected by the student. - 3.
-As is indicated in the notification sent to students via e-mail and/or campus mail, students must contact the Office of Campus Life, within the time stipulated in the communiqué, to schedule a disciplinary conference.
+- Documentary evidence and written statements are relied upon, and the student is allowed to respond to them at the conference. - The Disciplinary Conference is normally not used in cases that might result in any form of separation from the College. - 3.
+As is indicated in the notification sent to students via e-mail, students must contact the Office of Campus Life within 48 hours to schedule a disciplinary conference.
 If this is not done, the conference will be held in the student's absence.
 Absence from the disciplinary conference will not be grounds for appeal.

-College Judicial Board Hearing Procedures
+College Student Conduct Board Hearing Procedures